Evelyn Howren: Civilian career

-In 1947 she founded Flightways, Inc. in Atlanta with another aviator, Hillman V. Howren.
+In 1947, she founded Flightways, Inc. in Atlanta with another aviator, Hillman V. Howren.
 The aviation company offered charter service, flying lessons, aerial photography classes and other services.
 The couple ran an airline refueling business called Air Refuel, as well.
 They sold their businesses to Lockheed in 1968.
 It was only after they retired from the business that the two got married.

 She was a member of the Ninety-Nines in Georgia and helped organize the Atlanta Women's Aero Club.
 She flew in the All-Women Trans-continental Air Race in 1951.
 She was also appointed a captain in the United States Air Force Reserve that same year.
 At that time it was still rare for women to be pilots - there were only seven women licensed pilots in Atlanta in 1951.

 Howren served as secretary-treasurer of the Georgia Aviation Trade Association from 1950 to 1965.
 She was "instrumental" in promoting state legislation to enhance aviation in Georgia as an aviation lobbyist.

 Later life and legacy

-After retirement she and her husband moved to south Florida and spent their time traveling, sailing and deep-sea fishing.
+After retiring, she and her husband moved to South Florida and spent their time traveling, sailing and deep-sea fishing.

-In 1994 she became only the third woman named to the Georgia Aviation Hall of Fame.
-She died February 9, 1998, of lung failure at Emory University Hospital and was buried at Crestlawn Memorial Park in Atlanta.
+In 1994, she became only the third woman named to the Georgia Aviation Hall of Fame.
+She died on February 9, 1998, aged 80, of lung failure at Emory University Hospital and was buried at Crestlawn Memorial Park in Atlanta.
 Her husband had died the year before.

 The William Breman Jewish Heritage & Holocaust Museum in Atlanta holds a collection of her papers and other artifacts related to her.